C191068/Ali_Docker/README.md

 we can extract that code and place it in own microservice <br>

-we can then scale each of these smaller pieces indeendently from each other <br>
+we can then scale each of these smaller pieces independently from each other <br>

 there is no strong bound since we expose functionality through API <br>

-they can be written by smaller teams nd each can use their own <br>
+they can be written by smaller teams and each can use their own <br>

 programming languages like Go, PHP and C# <br>